CederGroupHub/smol/docs/src/citing.rst

 .. note::
-    If you have any comments, suggestions or you think we have missed a pertinent publications in our recommended citations, please let us know!
+    If you have any comments, suggestions or you think we have missed a pertinent publication in our recommended citations, please let us know!

 If you use **smol** for your work please cite the following publication,